MatthijsKamstra/open-source-suite-icons/README.md

 brew install --cask shotcut # 👈 shotcut: 23.07.29
 ```

-> I added the version that will be installed (at the moment of writing).
-Those versions will change outside my controle but might explain why this document isn't up-to-date or doesn't work anymore (in the future)

-## Create new icons

-I have created a Inkscape file with the icons: [icons.svg](design/icons.svg).
+> Please note that the provided versions may change over time, so keep this in mind if you encounter any discrepancies with the instructions.

+## Creating New Icons

-If you want to add or modify, you need to install [Bebas Neue](https://fonts.google.com/specimen/Bebas+Neue) font or replace it with you own.
+To create or modify icons, you can use the provided Inkscape file: [icons.svg](design/icons.svg).
+Ensure that you have the [Bebas Neue](https://fonts.google.com/specimen/Bebas+Neue) font installed or replace it with your preferred font.

-Create the icons with a [bash](all.sh) script:
+Generate the icons using the [bash](all.sh) script as follows:

 ```bash
 sh all.sh
 ```

-and to install the rounded icons:
+For installing rounded icons, use the following command:

 ```bash
 sh icons_rounded.sh
 ```

-## Path to applications
+## Icon Paths

-You can update the icons yourself by coping then in the correct folders
+You can update the icons by copying them to the respective folders:

-On OSX:
+**On macOS:**

 - Gimp: `/Applications/GIMP.app/Contents/Resources/gimp.icns`
 - Inkscape: `/Applications/Inkscape.app/Contents/Resources/inkscape.icns`